Cosmic Ly$\alpha$ Emission from Diffuse Gas: Introduction

 \section{Introduction}

-Modern cosmological simulations based on the $\Lambda$CDM model have successfully demonstrated the formation of the large-scale structure (LSS) of the universe \citep{1980peebles, 1996bond, 2005springel, 2015wang, 2017mccarthy}, including complex processes that produce realistic galaxy populations and their environments \citep{Vogelsberger2020,Angulo2022}.
-A defining feature of this structure is the cosmic web, characterized by its filaments that act as fundamental building blocks, intricately linking clustered galaxies and extending across the vast cosmic expanse.
+Modern cosmological simulations in the $\Lambda$CDM paradigm have successfully reproduced the formation of the large-scale structure (LSS) of the universe \citep{1980peebles, 1996bond, 2005springel, 2015wang, 2017mccarthy}, including complex processes that produce realistic galaxy populations and their environments \citep{Vogelsberger2020,Angulo2022}.
+A defining feature of this structure is the cosmic web, characterized by its sheets and filaments that act as fundamental building blocks, intricately linking clustered galaxies and extending across the vast cosmic expanse.
 The hierarchy of filaments channels gas and dark matter to influence the formation and evolution of galaxies within clusters \citep{2014dubois, 2018kraljic, 2023hasan}.

-The gas that permeates a galaxy cluster, known as the intracluster medium (ICM), holds vital information to understand the thermal and dynamical state of galaxy clusters \citep{Gunn1972,Bhringer2010, Mantz2017}.
+The gas bound within haloes is generally termed the circumgalactic medium (CGM) when surrounding galaxies, and the hot intracluster medium (ICM) in galaxy clusters, whereas gas outside haloes pervading inter-halo space is the intergalactic medium (IGM).
+Collectively these components hold vital information to understand the thermal and dynamical state of galaxy clusters and their environments \citep{Gunn1972,Bhringer2010, Mantz2017}.
 The ICM consists mainly of ionized hydrogen and helium and accounts for most of the baryonic material in galaxy clusters.
-This superheated plasma, with temperature of $\rm 10^{7}$ to $\rm 10^{8}$ Kelvin, emits strong X-ray radiation \citep{Tozzi2001, Sarazin1986}.
-Furthermore, the gas around and between galaxies, respectively known as the circumgalactic medium (CGM) and intergalactic medium (IGM), provides insights into the interactions and feedback processes at play \citep{Crain2009, McQuinn2016, Tumlinson2017, Peeples2019}.
-Despite their crucial role, the extremely low density of CGM and IGM (hereafter referred to as diffuse gas) poses significant observational challenges \citep{Martin2014, Pakmor2020}.
-In additional to their extremely low density, the existence of a neutral atomic and molecular CGM component implies that solving the CGM questions requires synergetic optical/UV and sub-mm observations.
-Unfortunately, none of the current sub-mm telescopes enables such observations \citep{Lee2024}.
+This superheated plasma, with a temperature of $\rm 10^{7}$ to $\rm 10^{8}$\,K, emits strong X-ray radiation \citep{Sarazin1986, Tozzi2001}.
+Furthermore, the exchange of accretion from and winds to the CGM and IGM, provides insight into the regulatory interactions and feedback processes at play \citep{Furlanetto2005, McQuinn2016, Tumlinson2017, Peeples2019, 2024Tung}.
+Despite their crucial role, the extremely low density of the CGM and IGM (hereafter collectively referred to as diffuse gas) poses significant observational challenges \citep{Martin2014, Pakmor2020}.
+In particular, the existence of a significant neutral atomic and molecular CGM component implies that solving CGM questions requires synergistic optical/UV and sub-mm observations.
+Unfortunately, none of the current submillimeter telescopes achieve the necessary sensitivity for such observations \citep{Lee2024}.
+New strategies are therefore needed to unveil the properties of diffuse cosmic gas.